Hopac/Hopac/Docs/Programming.md

 artists to create scripts in UnrealScript using a visual interface.
 Working with Kismet, artists can basically create games by combining building blocks created by programmers.
-Those building blocks can be seen as black boxes that have some inputs, outputs and have some interesting behaviour mapping the inputs to outputs.
+Those building blocks can be seen as black boxes that have some inputs, outputs and have some interesting behavior mapping the inputs to outputs.

 On the Wikipedia page on [UnrealEd](http://en.wikipedia.org/wiki/UnrealEd) there